5 Best Free and Low-Cost Proofreading Courses

 How do I learn to proofread?

 How you learn to proofread depends on your goals.
 If you want to become a professional proofreader, a comprehensive course is the best way to get the knowledge and confidence you need.
-But a simple class or self-study can suffice if you simply want to improve your proofreading skills.
+However, self-study or a simple class can suffice if you just want to improve your proofreading know-how.

 Are proofreading courses worth it?

-A proofreading class is worth it if you’d like to increase your proofreading proficiency.
-The ability to produce polished writing is essential in many careers and in academic settings.
+A short and basic class is worth it if you’d like to modestly improve your proofreading abilities.
+Producing polished writing is essential in many careers and in academic settings.

-And if you want to be a professional proofreader, a thorough course will give you the knowledge, skills, and confidence you need to succeed.
-A class will also help you compete in the industry since your clients will know you’ve received excellent training.
+And if you want to become a professional proofreader, thorough course will equip you with the knowledge, skills, and confidence you need to succeed.

 How do I become a certified proofreader?

 To become a certified proofreader, you must pass a rigorous proofreading exam offered by Editors Canada.
-They recommend you have at least five years of experience as a full-time proofreader before taking the test.
+They recommend that you have at least five years of full-time proofreading experience prior to taking the test.
 Currently, no organization in the United States offers this certification.

 Getting a professional certification in proofreading and getting a proofreading certificate are two different processes.

-I hope this article has given you valuable information about the best free proofreading courses (and inexpensive ones too).
+I hope this article has provided you with valuable information about the best free and inexpensive proofreading courses.

 Good luck with your proofreading-related goals!